rabbitmq/rabbitmq-website/site/oauth2-examples-azure.md

 ## Verify RabbitMQ Management UI access

 Go to RabbitMQ Management UI `https://localhost:15671`.
-Depending on your browser, ignore the security warnings (raised by the fact that we are using a self-signed certificate) to proceed.
+Depending on your browser, ignore the security warnings (raised by the fact that you are using a self-signed certificate) to proceed.

 Once on the RabbitMQ Management UI page, click on the **Click here to log in** button, authenticate with your **Azure AD user**.
 The first time, you are likely going to have to give your consent (it depends on the policies applied to Azure AD on your side).

 <g-emoji class="g-emoji" alias="warning" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/26a0.png">⚠️</g-emoji>s At first login, you may face the `AADSTS90008` error: just click on **Click here to log in** button
-again and it will disappear (this issue seems to be known, as illustrated [here](https://docs.microsoft.com/en-us/answers/questions/671457/after-34accept34-on-consent-prompt-on-azure-sso-lo.html#answer-893848))
+again and it will disappear (this issue seems to be known, as illustrated [here](https://docs.microsoft.com/en-us/ansrs/questions/671457/after-34accept34-on-consent-prompt-on-azure-sso-lo.html#answer-893848))

 At the end, you should be redirected back to the RabbitMQ Management UI.

 Azure AD issues an access token like this one below.
 The permissions are managed in the `roles` claim.
-We have configured RabbitMQ with `{extra_scopes_source, <<"roles">>},` which means RabbitMQ uses the scopes in the `roles` claim to define permissions for a logged-in user.
+You have configured RabbitMQ with `{extra_scopes_source, <<"roles">>},` which means RabbitMQ uses the scopes in the `roles` claim to define permissions for a logged-in user.

 <pre class="lang-javascript">